 Hailing originally from Minnesota, Richards modeled PCF after other successful community foundations he had seen enrich the lives of those living in northern states.

-Every bank in Pinellas County having a trust department signed an agreement to serve as a PCF trustee.
+Every bank in Pinellas County with a trust department signed an agreement to serve as a PCF trustee.
 Over the years, the names of the original banks may have changed, but their commitment to meeting your charitable goals remains steadfast.

-The original trust agreement required the board of governors to be appointed by a diverse range of public and civic organizations, establishing a system of careful checks and balances to safeguard the integrity of PCF’s fiduciary responsibilities.
+The original trust agreement required the Board of Governors to be appointed by a diverse range of public and civic organizations, establishing a system of careful checks and balances to safeguard the integrity of PCF’s fiduciary responsibilities.
 Today, the board of governors remains an appointed body of trusted advisors dedicated to ensuring your gift continues to grow and fulfill your personal philanthropic goals for generations to come.